Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Where the Gregorian mazina'igan is based on the movement of Gimishoomisinaan Giizis, the Sun, the Gookomisinaan dibik-giiziso-mazina'igan is based on the movement of Gookomisinaan Dibik-giizis, the moon.

-It is important to recognize that our Moon calendar does not match up with the Gregorian 12-Month calendar, because ours has 13 Moons/13+ full moons in the year.
-So, for example, March is what we call Ziinzibaakwadooke-giizis but that doesn’t really start until later on in March —namely, when the full moon rises.
+The Anishinaabe lunar months go from Full Moon to Full Moon; there are 13 Moons (months)/13+ full moons in a year.
+This means that our Moon calendar does not match up with the Gregorian 12-Month calendar.
+So, for example, March is what we call Ziinzibaakwadooke-giizis but that doesn’t really start until later on in the month of March — namely, when the full moon rises.
 In other words, we are still in Namebini-giizis (Sucker Fish Moon) when the (Gregorian) Month of March begins.
+This means that, for example, this year, with the full moon rising on March 7, Ziinzibaakwadooke-giizis, the sugar-making Moon, starts 7 days later than the Gregorian month of March.

-The Anishinaabe lunar months go from Full Moon to Full Moon.
-This is unique as other soli-lunar calendar systems go from New Moon to New Moon (which in itself makes sense since a new moon is the first moon phase of a lunar cycle), or from sliver crescent after the New Moon to the sliver crescent after the New Moon.
+The Anishinaabe Full Moon to Full Moon counting is unique as the soli-lunar calendar systems used by other Indigenous Turtle Island peoples go from New Moon to New Moon (which in itself makes sense since a new moon is the first moon phase of a lunar cycle), or from sliver crescent after the New Moon to the sliver crescent after the New Moon.
 According to the Anishinaabe calendar, leap month happens in the December-January time frame (New Year begins with the Full Moon on or after the Winter Solstice).

 THE TURTLE'S BACK IS OUR CALENDAR